scopatz/ans-annual2012/comp-meth/scopatz_ans-annual2012_roundtable.rst

 The FLASH License
 ===============================
-* Users (by neccessity) obtain source code.
+* Users (by necessity) obtain source code.

 The FLASH License
 ===============================
-* Users (by neccessity) obtain source code.
+* Users (by necessity) obtain source code.

-- Only the FLASH Center may distribute the code; users must sign hardcopy License Agreement.
+- Only the FLASH Center may distribute the code; users must sign hard-copy License Agreement.

 The FLASH License
 ===============================
-* Users (by neccessity) obtain source code.
+* Users (by necessity) obtain source code.

-- Only the FLASH Center may distribute the code; users must sign hardcopy License Agreement.
+- Only the FLASH Center may distribute the code; users must sign hard-copy License Agreement.

 * Modifications are allowed with attribution, provenance on diff, and prior consent in the case of commercial use.

 The FLASH License
 ===============================
-* Users (by neccessity) obtain source code.
+* Users (by necessity) obtain source code.

-- Only the FLASH Center may distribute the code; users must sign hardcopy License Agreement.
+- Only the FLASH Center may distribute the code; users must sign hard-copy License Agreement.

 * Modifications are allowed with attribution, provenance on diff, and prior consent in the case of commercial use.